Sim-to-Lab-to-Real: Safe Reinforcement Learning with Shielding and Generalization Guarantees: Pre-Training a Diverse Dual Policy in Simulation

 This encourages the value function to assign higher reward to regions more recognizable by the discriminator.
 Concurrently, we train the discriminator by maximizing $\log q_\phi(\latent|\obs)$ with Stochastic Gradient Descent (SGD),

 As shown in Fig.~\ref{fig:safety_layer}, we can additionally condition backup policies with the latent distribution; the robot may avoid obstacles in different directions, and such skills might be beneficial when there is a distributional shift of obstacle placement and geometry in the Lab stage.

+The backup agent can also depend on a latent variable.
 Since the backup agent can intervene at any state and condition on any latent, we instead optimize the conditional mutual information between action and latent given the current observation $I(A; Z|O)$ (\textbf{observation-conditional MI}).
-We modify the backup policy training objective,
+We modify the backup policy training objective \eqref{eq:safety_bellman} as below

-where the Q-function is conditioned on the latent variable and $\nu$ is the coefficient balancing the safety cost and the diversity.
+where the Q-function is now conditioned on a latent variable and $\nu$ is the coefficient balancing the safety cost and the diversity.
 Through derivations in \ref{app:diverse_backup}, we modify the SAC formulation and the backup actor is updated as,

 where $\mathcal{B}$ is the replay buffer.
 Intuitively, for specific action $\ctrl$ given current observation $\obs$, we want it to have high probability for policy conditioned on a specific latent variable $\latent$ and low probability for other latent variables $\{\latent_i\}$ sampled from the distribution.
+Note that when the backup agent is also conditioned on latent variable $\latent$, the shielding discriminator in \eqref{eq:shielding_criterion} now becomes $\qFunc^\backup(\obs, \policy^\perf(\obs), \latent) \leq v_{thr}$.
 While similar formulations have been explored in previous work \citep{kumar2020smerl, eysenbach2018diayn, sharma2020dynamicsaware} to achieve diverse trajectories/skills in RL, to our best knowledge, we are the first to consider a continuous distribution of latent variables instead of a discrete one.
 We find this brings difficulty in training, exacerbated by using robot observations instead of true states (e.g., ground-truth locations of the robot); nonetheless, we show effectiveness of such diversity-induced training in Sec.~\ref{sec:sensitivity}.